 Be especially wary of anybody who overpays and asks you to send money back — that’s a major red flag, and you're probably dealing with a thief.

 To deposit or cash a bank draft, treat it like any other check.
 Take it to your bank or credit union and endorse the back of the document.
 Your bank may credit the funds to your account more quickly if you make your deposit with a bank employee, as opposed to using an ATM or mobile device to deposit.
 Plus, you might be able to get more (or all) of the amount in cash immediately.

 How to Get a Bank Draft

 To get a bank draft, ask your bank or credit union for one.
 In the U.S., you typically get a "cashier's check," but other countries use the term "bank draft."
 You can walk into a branch and get one from a teller, and you might be able to request drafts online.
 Your chances are best if you go through a bank that you currently have an account with: Many institutions only provide this service to customers.

 Out and about?
 If you're away from home or you don't have a bank account, you can try walking into another bank’s branch and asking.
 Expect to pay the full amount of the check (plus fees) with cash or a debit card cash advance.
 Instead of getting a bank draft, you can try making your payment with a money order, which should be available at numerous grocery and convenience stores.
 However, money orders might not be an acceptable form of payment, so ask the recipient first.

 Credit union members: If you use a credit union, you may be able to get an official check from another credit union’s branch (while accessing your account at your home credit union).
 Thousands of credit union locations participate in shared branching.
-Be sure to bring ID with you, and expect to pay a modest fee (often around ten dollars).
+Be sure to bring ID with you, and expect to pay a modest fee (checks over $1,000 may have higher fees).